How to Install RPM Fusion on Fedora 40 or 39

 Check If RPM Fusion Already Exists Before Proceeding

-Before you try to install RPM Fusion repositories, you should check to see if they are already enabled on your system.
+Before installing RPM Fusion repositories, you should check if they are already enabled on your system.
 You may have had the chance to enable third-party repositories, such as RPM Fusion, during the installation process of Fedora Linux.

 To verify whether RPM Fusion repositories are active, open the terminal and execute the following grep command: